Become GDPR, CCPA, and HIPAA compliant in the USA

 - Documents that actually work: privacy policies, partner agreements, client contracts.
 Not template texts from the internet, but documents that no auditor can fault.

 - Practical instructions for the team: what to do if a user asks to delete data, or if a leak occurs.
+These guidelines are aligned with GDPR regulations that apply across industries.

 - Employee training: so not only management but the entire team knows how to act correctly.